 Crane Console Table

-I have been imagining the Crane table design for a while now.
-I sketched and then constructed a 1/8 scale model of it over two years ago, but without the time to build it, I put it on the back burner, letting the finer considerations of joinery and other details simmer there.
+I had been imagining the Crane table design for a while before finally finding the time to bring it to life.
+I sketched and then constructed a 1/8 scale model of it a handful of years ago, but without the time to build it, I put it on the back burner, letting the finer considerations of joinery and other details simmer there.
 After learning of my acceptance into the 2018 Smithsonian show in early November 2017, I knew that the Crane table had to be on the top of my list of new pieces to build for the show.

 I constructed the shapes and worked out the design in full-scale first in styrofoam and then in poplar, an inexpensive hardwood.
 After solving the joinery issues, the shaping of the rough cut, constructed parts into the tables eventual form came surprisingly easy.
 I think this is because I had been imagining it so long, and knew the shape so well from the modeling and study of its form in my mind’s eye.
 Anyway, the poplar prototype came out so well that I took it all the way through to its final finish of Blue lacquer; it became the Blue Crane and sold at the show.